• Subscribe

 To meet the needs of its community, the Hanover Area YMCA in Hanover, Pennsylvania, recently opened a new dog park for furry friends and their owners to enjoy.

-Cam’ela Bisch, the CEO of the Hanover Area YMCA, said the idea grew from conversations among members, community partners, the Hanover borough, and a Board of Trustees volunteers who saw a need for a safe, welcoming space for dogs and their owners.
+Cam’ela Bisch, the CEO of the Hanover Area YMCA, said the idea grew from conversations among members, community partners, the Hanover borough, and Board of Trustees volunteers who saw a need for a safe, welcoming space for dogs and their owners.

 “Pets play a powerful role in people’s wellness, and our lead donors shared a vision to create a place where both people and pets could be active, connected and included,” said Bisch.
 “What started as a shared idea evolved into a project that reflects both the Y’s mission to strengthen community and the Borough’s vision for an inclusive, vibrant Hanover.”